spotandjake/BriskLinker/ReadMe.md

 + [ ] When wasm gets multiple memories and tables give each module its own memory and table
 + [ ] Consider using features from the component module system
 + [ ] Table Imports, Memory Imports
-+ [ ] Use Path, File, Graph, ArgumentParser library from grain - This should help a lot with stability and edge cases
++ [ ] Use File, Graph, ArgumentParser library from grain - This should help a lot with stability and edge cases

 # API
 Using the linker requires including a few things in your wasm file.